 Non-invasive glucose monitoring is considered to be the holy grail of diabetes treatment.
-Many companies have tried and failed and diabetes patients still have no accurate alternatives to tracking glucose by piercing the skin.
+For the most part diabetes patients still have no accurate alternatives to tracking glucose by piercing the skin.
 Many diabetics still resort to logging their results using pen and paper.

-Smart glucometres take readings like you’re used to with a traditional glucometer, but add a digital twist.
-The devices add the convenience of automatically interpreting your readings, and transferring them to an accompanying smartphone app.
-These and other similar high-tech devices, are middle-of-the-road solutions to integrating technology with diabetes care.
+Smart glucometres take readings like you’re used to with a traditional glucometer, but with a digital twist.
+The devices add the convenience of automatically interpreting your readings and logging them to an accompanying smartphone app.

 Essential reading: Top fitness trackers and health gadgets for 2017